 Limit Your Credit Card Use

 If you are continually maxing out your credit cards, this could have a negative impact on your credit score.
 According to NerdWallet, while there is no maximum credit utilization ratio, using 30% or less of your available credit is a good rule of thumb.

 Pay Off Your Credit Cards

-About 30% of your credit score is based upon the amount of credit card debt you have.
+About 30% of your credit score is based on the amount of credit card debt you have.
 One of the most straightforward ways to boost your score is to eliminate your credit card debt or reduce your balances as much as possible.

-Try the “Piggybacking” Method
+Try the Piggybacking Method

 Piggybacking is a credit score hack most often used with romantic couples or in families, where one person takes advantage of the other person’s excellent credit history.
 It is common for the person with good credit to allow the person with poor credit to become an authorized user on their card.